hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 24/3/2021
 Today I was still working on my Moving Platform/Elevator package.
-I encoutered another problem where the player didn't stay on the moving platform when it moved.
-This was because if the second collider of the moving platform wasn't set to is Trigger and I didn't reference the player corretly because I said "if (coll.tag == "Object")" instead of "if (coll.tag == "Player")".
+I encountered another problem where the player didn't stay on the moving platform when it moved.
+This was because if the second collider of the moving platform wasn't set to is Trigger and I didn't reference the player correctly because I said "if (coll.tag == "Object")" instead of "if (coll.tag == "Player")".
 I fixed the problem by setting the collider on my moving platform object to is Trigger and corrected the code in both OnTriggerEnter and OntriggerExit functions.
 I have learnt that tagging is very important in coding.

 Corrected code: